How to choose and configure Hugo’s AI Model

 - Speed → is the answer fast enough for your support experience?

-- Credit usage → does the model fit your expected volume?
+- Credit usage → does the model fit your expected conversation volume?

-If answers are weak, do not only change the model.
-Review your training sources and instructions first.
+When answers are weak, do not only switch models.
+Review your training sources and instructions first, as they often have a greater impact on answer quality.

 Useful guides: